bomonike/bomonike.github.io/ap-compsci.md

 1. Install, configure, schedule use of encrypted backups.
 1. Verify restore from backups.

-   <em>Stop data theft:</em>

-1. Setup safer DNS 9.9.9.9 (Google's 8.8.8.8)
-1. Request take-down from (long) list of data brokers.
-1. Opt out of analytics and "customizations" on all devices, include TVs, Apple+, Roku.
-1. Use <a target="_blank" href="https://www.privacytools.io/world-maps">private map apps</a> (openstreetmap.org) instead of Google Maps.

    <em>Clear out what you don't use:</em>

 1. Shred deleted files.
 Burn papers.
 1. Clean system and free disk space using BleachBit.

+   <em>Stop data theft:</em>

+1. Configure OS to use safer DNS 9.9.9.9 (instead of tracker default or Google's 8.8.8.8)
+1. Request take-down from (long) list of data brokers ($20/yr deleteme).
+1. Opt out of analytics and "customizations" on all devices, include TVs, Apple+, Roku.
+1. Use <a target="_blank" href="https://www.privacytools.io/world-maps">private map apps</a> (openstreetmap.org) instead of Google Maps.

    <em>Configure settings for privacy and safety:</em>

-1. Configure automatic updates on OS and apps and CLI packages.
 1. Turn off Blutooth and other services when not in use.
 1. Configure privacy settings on iPhone Safari, Android Google Chrome.
 Clear Temp Data.
 Use startpage.com for private search.
-1. Install and configure Firefox browser or Brave browser
+1. Install and configure Firefox browser or Brave browser.
-1. VPN (mullvad, ProtonVPN)
+1. Install VPN (mullvad, ProtonVPN) when using unlocked networks.

-1. Use ChatGPT GenAI LLM to suggest CLI commands by installing Python utility <a target="_blank" href="https://github.com/mendhak/llm-cli-helper/tree/main">llm-cli-helper</a>.

    <em>Keep a lookout:</em>

-1. Practice critical thinking about content seeking emotional reactions.
-1. Identify fear mongering for clicks.
-1. Identify fake news misinformation by researching the legitimacy of sources (WSJ, GroundNews, FactCheck.org, Snopes.com, and PolitiFact.com).
 1. Identify logs and indicators of compromise (host files, auto-start processes).
+1. Build an airgapped (stand-alone) Raspberry Pi to examine  & <a target="_blank" href="https://lwn.net/Articles/626559/">scrub</a> USB drives using <a target="_blank" href="https://circl.lu/projects/CIRCLean/">CIRClean</a> utility.

    <em>Block intruders:</em>

 1. Evaluate risk of man-in-the-middle attacks using websites <a target="_blank" href="https://onetimesecret.com/">yopass.se</a> or <a target="_blank" href="https://password.link/en">passlink</a>.
 1. Use <a target="_blank" href="https://www.VirusTotal.com/">VirusTotal.com</a> to check whether host name and IP address have been reported as malicious.
-1. Router password instead of default passwords (to not participate in DDoS)
+1. On your router, set custom password instead of default (to not participate in DDoS)

+   <em>Practice critical thinking about content:</em>

+1. Identify attempts to co-opt emotional reactions.
+1. Identify fear mongering for clicks.
+1. Identify the pattern of posts by posters.
+1. Identify fake news misinformation by researching the legitimacy of sources (WSJ, GroundNews, FactCheck.org, Snopes.com, and PolitiFact.com).

 1. Use <a href="#GoogleClassroom">Google Classroom</a>.

 <a href="#Socials">E. Craft profiles, static website, portfolio projects</a>

-   <em>Images of your face and body is a secret</em>
+   <em>Your face and body are a secret</em>

    1. Recognize the impact misuse of reverse image search (clearview.ai).
-   1. Set <strong>Instgram</strong> account to private so it knows not to use your photos for training their AI.
+   1. Set <strong>Instagram</strong> account to private so it does not use your photos for training their AI.
    1. Modify Jupyter Python code within a cloud to create obfuscated privacy-maintaining portrait using Machine Learning style transfer.
    1. Upload an obfuscated profile photo to gravatar.com so other websites can (using MD5 hash) associate emails with a profile image.

+   <strong>Obfuscate your likeness:</strong>

+1. Define a naming covention to save drives, folders, file.
+1. Use an AI-generated person's portrait with your demographic when you can.
+1. Take photos in different levels of formality.
+1. Perturb photos of you using <a target="_blank" href="https://github.com/Shawn-Shan/fawkes">open-source</a> <a target="_blank" href="https://sandlab.cs.uchicago.edu/fawkes/#code">fawkes</a> to disrupt use by mass facial recognition.
+1. Post obfuscated photo on Gravatar.com image for other websites to associate with each of your emails.
+1. [Use AI to generate images, sound, video] (freemium)

+ - 1) $50 Certified in CyberSecurity (CC) certification from ISC2

 <a href="#Collaboration">C. Plan and track work collaboratively</a> using SaaS tools (Google Classroom, Twilio) - 3) Kanban

-   1. Build an airgapped (stand-alone) Raspberry Pi for <a target="_blank" href="https://circl.lu/projects/CIRCLean/">CIRClean on USB</a> to examine & <a target="_blank" href="https://lwn.net/Articles/626559/">scrub</a> USB drives.
-   1. Use CLI utility <a target="_blank" href="https://github.com/magic-wormhole/magic-wormhole">magic-wormhold</a> to send and receive files peer-to-peer
+   1. Use CLI utility <a target="_blank" href="https://github.com/magic-wormhole/magic-wormhole">magic-wormhold</a> to send and receive files peer-to-peer.
-   1. Offline web apps
+   1. PROJECT: Create offline web apps.

 <a href="#GitHub">D. Read and contribute to projects on GitHub using git</a><br /> - 2) GitHub Foundations certification

    1. Search through GitHub.com using several filters.
-   1. Contribute to an open-source repository on GitHub by forking.
+   1. Contribute to an open-source repository on GitHub by forking, git clone,
    1. Format documentation in <a target="_blank" href="https://github.com/mattcone/markdown-guide">Markedown format</a>

 <a href="#PythonApps">G. Code Python apps</a><br /> - 4) <a target="_blank" href="https://wilsonmar.github.io/python-certifications/">Python Fundamentals certification</a>